Tyler Stephenson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks first in MLB.
+- The Braves pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.70).
+- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.81).

-- The Braves allow the eighth-fewest home runs in baseball (77 total, one per game).
+- Braves pitchers combine to rank 14th in baseball in home runs given up (81 total, 1.1 per game).

-- Smith-Shawver (1-0) gets the start for the Braves, his third of the season.
+- Shuster (4-2 with a 4.57 ERA and 23 strikeouts in 41 1/3 innings pitched) gets the start for the Braves, his ninth of the season.

-- His last time out was on Thursday, June 15 against the Colorado Rockies, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- The lefty last pitched on Friday, June 16 against the Colorado Rockies, when he went 5 2/3 innings, allowing one earned run while giving up five hits.

+- The 24-year-old has put together a 4.57 ERA and 5 strikeouts per nine innings in eight games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.